 Include a standard title page, listing the title of your script, the name of the author(s), mailing address, telephone number, and email address.
 This is for our administrative purposes only.

 Please do not enclose synopses, casting suggestions, letters, resumes, or photos with your submission.

-Entries must be original screenplays or short stories.
+Entries must be original screenplays.
 Novels and stage plays are not eligible.